I attribute being able to quickly scale my firm from scratch to sales in just 5 years mostly due to client accounting services (CAS).

 Greater Efficiencies in Compliance Work

-It’s a lot faster to complete your books and payroll compliance work when you’ve been the one handling them.
+It’s a lot faster to complete your books and payroll compliance work if you’re the one handling them.
 These time savings translate to cost savings, boosting margins.

 Improved Customer Experience

-Client Accounting Services help foster a closer, deeper relationship with your clients as you are an integral part of the day-to-day business management.
+When they see you treating their business with care, you build a closer, deeper relationship with them.per relationship with your clients as you are an integral part of the day-to-day business management.

 How to Get Started with Client Accounting Services